apiaryio/apiaryio.github.com/_posts/2015-12-16-API-Blueprint-Future.md

 While I am pondering about the **what** of an API, I don't want to worry about JSONs, URLs, protocols or other details.
 These decisions can wait after I define what the API is actually about.

-Abstraction plays the key role in any good software design.
+Abstraction plays a key role in any good software design.
 It makes design of complex systems possible.
 It is encapsulating behavior, decoupling elements and enabling modularity.

 Let's look at the levels of abstraction when designing an API and its implementation.